Available Types of Need-Based Aid

 Need Based Financial Aid Procedures

-To be evaluated for need based aid, students must file the Free Application for Federal Student Aid (FAFSA) at www. fafsa.gov (school code G02248).
-Those who have not filed a FAFSA in the past will first need to obtain an electronic PIN signature at www.pin.ed.gov.
+To be evaluated for need based aid, students must file the Free Application for Federal Student Aid (FAFSA) at fafsa.ed.gov (school code G02248).
+Those who have not filed a FAFSA in the past will first need to obtain an FSA ID at fsaid.ed.gov.

 Students are responsible for completing all requirements to receive financial aid as communicated to them by the Academy, including complying with any requests for documentation, in order to receive financial aid.